-This Vegan Snickerdoodles recipe is the best!
-You’ll love these soft, buttery and puffy snickerdoodle cookies rolled in sugar and cinnamon.
-Sure, the name is a mystery, but the timeless love for these cookies is not.
-Easy-to-follow instructions makes this vegan cookie recipe a treat to make and a delight to eat and share with others too.
+This Soft and Chewy Vegan Snickerdoodles Cookie Recipe makes amazing cinnamon sugar spiced cookies.
+This Best Snickerdoodle Recipe creates a soft, buttery and puffy cookie rolled in sugar and cinnamon.
+This Vegan Snickerdoodle Recipe includes easy-to-follow instructions that makes this vegan cookie a treat to make and a delight to eat and share with others too.

-I think a lot of foods have been given weird names; the snickerdoodle cookie is one example.
+I think a lot of foods have been given weird names; vegan snickerdoodle cookies is an example.
 What makes this simple, but puffy cookie worthy of such a silly name?

-Vegan Snickerdoodles are easy cookies to make.
-I begin this recipe by mixing the fats — vegan butter (I used Earth Balance) and peanut butter — with granulated sugar.
+This Vegan Snickerdoodle Cookie Recipe is easy to make.
+I begin this recipe for snickerdoodles by mixing the fats — vegan butter (I used Earth Balance) and peanut butter — with granulated sugar.
 Use a mixer and beat on medium speed until nice and fluffy.
 This creates a light base for the cookie dough.
 Add applesauce, milk, apple cider vinegar, and vanilla.
 Beat again until combined.

 Next, combine the dry ingredients in a separate bowl: both types of flour, baking soda, cream of tartar, and salt.
 Add this to the the butter mixture and stir to combine.